santanunath/ok-docker-asp-dotnet-api-app/README.md

 (Note: For testing, U can use API testing tool ‘postman’)

-replace my host-computer (Raspberrypi) ip.address ‘192.168.0.102’ with your host-computer ip.address
+Replace my host-computer ip.address ‘192.168.0.102’ with your host-computer ip.address

 #### List of API endpoints: